Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/README.md

 ```
 const errorInvalidParameters = () => {
-  const response = { success: false; message: "Parameters do not validate against the expected JSON Schema." }
+  const response = { success: false, message: "Parameters do not validate against the expected JSON Schema." }
   \\ optional: include naddr or some other pointer to the json schema against which the request must validate
   \\ another option: each governing function could have its own bespoke error response
   return response;